circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ## Invoking Reusable Executors
 {:.no_toc}

-The following example passes `my-executor` as the value of a `name` key under `executor` -- this method is primarily employed when passing parameters to executor invocations (see below):
+The following example passes `my-executor` as the value of a `name` key under `executor` -- this method is primarily employed when passing parameters to executor invocations:

 ```yaml
 jobs: